No. 3 Tennessee trounces Georgia 96-50 to open SEC play

+KNOXVILLE, Tenn. — Tennessee is creating quite a home-court advantage at an arena it had trouble filling in the past.

-KNOXVILLE, Tenn. — Jordan Bowden scored 20 points off the bench as No. 3 Tennessee opened Southeastern Conference competition by trouncing Georgia 96-50 on Saturday for its eighth consecutive victory.
+Jordan Bowden scored 20 points off the bench as the third-ranked Volunteers opened Southeastern Conference competition by trouncing Georgia 96-50 on Saturday for their eighth consecutive overall and 17th straight home win.

+“You can’t take it for granted,” Tennessee coach Rick Barnes said.
+“You just can’t think because you play at home, you can walk out and it’s going to happen.
+The fact is, these guys have worked hard and they’ve just grown as a team.
+Winning at home has been a byproduct of that, obviously.”

-Tennessee recorded the most lopsided triumph in this series’ 146-game history, surpassing a 105-69 Volunteers victory from Feb.
+Tennessee recorded the most lopsided triumph in this series’ 156-game history, surpassing a 105-69 Volunteers victory from Feb.
 1, 1975.

 Grant Williams and Admiral Schofield scored 18 points each for Tennessee.
 Kyle Alexander had 12 points and 14 rebounds, and Jordan Bone added 11 points.